yawaramin/lambdak/README.md

 #### Returns

-The same as `let_`.
+The same as `given_`.
 You can think of this as a let binding where one binding will ultimately be chosen out of multiple possible bindings.

 #### Example